Dividing Pension and Retirement Benefits in a Westport Divorce

 Considering the complexity involved in accurately evaluating and dividing these assets, our law firm works closely with qualified experts to establish the value of retirement benefits and other employee benefits.
 In many instances, a qualified domestic relations order (QDRO) can equitably divide these assets without incurring substantial tax penalties.
 At Broder Orland Murray & DeMattie LLC, our lawyers craft customized, innovative solutions geared toward achieving our clients’ goals.

-Property distribution is often a contentious matter in a divorce, especially when complex assets such as stock options or restricted stock and other employment benefits are involved.
+Property distribution often becomes a contentious issue in a divorce, especially when the parties must divide complex assets such as stock options, restricted stock, and other employment benefits.
 At Broder Orland Murray & DeMattie LLC, our attorneys have the experience to effectively handle complex property division cases.
 Our firm will seek to resolve property distribution disputes in a way that ensures our clients receive an equitable share of the assets.

-Stock options, restricted stock, and employment benefits often have payout specifications and may not be accessible until several years after the marriage is dissolved.
+Stock options, restricted stock, and employment benefits often include specific payout terms, and employees may not access them until several years after the marriage ends.
 Additionally, recovering the assets could result in significant tax implications.
 Our lawyers take the time necessary to ensure our divorcing clients understand all the issues with regard to complex assets so that they can make smart decisions about their property distribution agreements.

 We can help provide solutions for the equitable distribution of assets, such as:

 It is not uncommon for one spouse to have little knowledge of the other spouse’s employee benefits and retirement assets.
 When necessary, our firm will assemble a team of financial experts to help identify assets that are eligible for division.
-In Connecticut, all assets that exist at the time of divorce are subject to division, so even benefits brought into the marriage by each party need to be identified for the distribution of property.
+In Connecticut, the court divides all assets that exist at the time of divorce, so each party must identify even the benefits they brought into the marriage for proper property distribution.

 Please contact us at 203-222-4949 to speak with a Westport or Greenwich divorce lawyer about the division and distribution of investments, bonds, and employee benefits.
 We serve clients in Westport, Greenwich, and in other cities and towns throughout Fairfield County, Connecticut.

 Properly dividing retirement benefits and pensions is critical to protecting your financial future.
 At Broder Orland Murray & DeMattie LLC, we have extensive experience handling high-asset divorces and understand the unique complexities involved in dividing pension and retirement benefits in a Westport divorce.
-Our team works closely with financial and legal experts to ensure your retirement assets are valued accurately and divided equitably.
+Our team works closely with financial and legal experts to value your retirement assets accurately and divide them equitably.